solana-foundation/developer-content/content/courses/program-security/arbitrary-cpi.md

 ## Lab

-To show the importance of checking with program you use for CPIs, we're going to work with a simplified and somewhat contrived game.
-This game represents characters with PDA accounts, and uses a separate "metadata" program to manage character metadata and attributes like health and power.
+To show the importance of checking the program you use for CPIs, we're going to work with a simplified and somewhat contrived game.
+This game represents characters with PDA accounts and uses a separate "metadata" program to manage character metadata and attributes like health and power.

-While this example is somewhat contrived, it's actually almost identical architecture to how NFTs on Solana work: the SPL Token Program manages the token mints, distribution, and transfers, and a separate metadata program is used to assign metadata to tokens.
+While this example is somewhat contrived, it's actually almost identical in architecture to how NFTs on Solana work: the SPL Token Program manages the token mints, distribution, and transfers, and a separate metadata program is used to assign metadata to tokens.
 So the vulnerability we go through here could also be applied to real tokens.